BaerLKR/cliParse/README.md

 A small parser for the arguments of a CLI.

-I don't really like clap so I tryed to make my own.
+I don't really like clap so I tryed to make my own while using as few dependencies as possible (only the optional `colored` dependency).

 Copyright (c) 2023 Lovis Rentsch.
 All Rights Reserved.